JILL R. MEYERS

 Mentoring is one of Jill's most important ways of inspiring the girls and women of all ages.
 In 2020, she hosted a panel on mentoring for the International Aviation Womens Association (IAWA).
 Here is a link to the recording where you can learn from Jill, retired NASA Astronaut Nicole Stott, former Society of Women Engineers President Jonna Gerken, and Harvard/Smithsonian Center for Astrophysics Visualization Scientist Kimberly Arcand:

 Mentoring in the World of STEM Careers.

 Jill is a long-time member of the Society of Women Engineers (SWE), the American Institute of Aeronautics & Astronautics (AIAA) and Women in Aviation International (WAI).
-She has been President of three WAI chapters around the country, most founding the first WAI chapter in New Mexico in 2019.
+She has been President of three WAI chapters around the country, most recently founding the first WAI chapter in New Mexico in 2019.

 WAI Land of Enchantment Chapter

 Jill is one of many Science, Technology, Engineering and Math (STEM) role models featured on a STEM Trading Card!